oda-hub/renku-graph-vis/README.md

 # renku-graph-vis plugin

 This Renku plugin offers an interactive visual representation of the project Knowledge Graph.
-You can access it through a CLI command or during an interactive Renku session.
-Moreover, the graph can be enriched with an ontology, providing valuable insights into its components.
+Users can access the visualization through a CLI command, making it easy to generate graphical representations in different ways.
+Additionally, the graph can be explored during an interactive Renku session, ensuring a live overview of the project's development.

+Furthermore, users have the option to enrich the graph with an ontology, which enhances the understanding of individual components by identifying their specific types, enabling also the users in gaining a better understanding of the interconnections within the Knowledge Graph.

 ## Graphical visualization of the graph